-The $100K ISO limit (also known as the $100K rule) prevents employees from treating more than $100K worth of exercisable options as incentive stock options (ISOs) in a year.
+The $100K ISO limit (also known as the $100K rule) prevents employees from treating more than $100,000 worth of exercisable options as incentive stock options (ISOs) in a single year.

-To comply with the $100K rule, you can divide option grants that exceed the $100k threshold into ISO and NSO portions.
+To comply with the $100K rule, your company may divide option grants that exceed the $100,000 threshold into ISO and NSO portions.
 This division is commonly called an ISO/NSO split.

-The $100K rule could affect the amount of taxes that your company needs to withhold (or that your employees will owe).
-This is because ISOs and NSOs are taxed differently—NSOs are usually taxed both when your employees exercise (i.e. purchase) and when they sell stock, while ISOs are usually only taxed when employees sell.
-Plus, your company can take a tax deduction when your employees exercise NSOs, but not ISOs.
+The $100K rule could affect the amount of taxes that you will need to pay when exercising your options, because ISOs and NSOs are taxed differently.
+NSOs are usually taxed both when employees exercise (i.e. purchase) shares and when they sell them, whereas ISOs are only taxed when employees sell them.

 Download the $100K limit guide